link1905/system-design-101/content/docs/system-administration/_index.md

 **[1.
 System Protection]({{< ref "system-protection" >}})**:

 - Key methods for securing system data, such as **Encryption** and **Hashing**.
-- Laying the groundwork for a robust **Identity and Access Management** platform
+- Laying the groundwork for a robust **Identity and Access Management** platform.
-- Strategies for ensuring fair resource usage through **Rate Limiting**
+- Strategies for ensuring fair resource usage through **Rate Limiting**.

 **[2.
 System Deployment]({{< ref "system-deployment" >}})**: